 When and where did you travel abroad?
 Did you backpack?

-Back in 2006 (has it really been that long?!) my brother was taking a eight-seat van and he was road-tripping from Portugal, where we live, to Romania, in the peak of summer, without GPS, and with only a little camping fridge.
+A few years ago, my brother was taking a eight-seat van and he was road-tripping from Portugal, where we live, to Romania, in the peak of summer, without GPS, and with only a little camping fridge.
 He soon started to gather up some friends and eventually the head count reached 30.
 30 people were driving, camping and, in a way, “living off the land.”
 So I decided to tag along and traveled by van through 17 countries in little less than a month, with people I had never met in my life.

 What made you want to travel abroad?